kotor-speedruns/kotor-speedruns.github.io/kotor1/Miscellaneous/KotOR Bingo.md

 ## Item Tasks

-*General Notes:* Any task that simply lists an item, such as "Dominator Gauntlets" or "150 Racing Bonds", requires you to have that item (or items) in your inventory at the end of the run.
+*General Notes:* Any task that simply lists an item, such as "Echani Dueling Shield" or "150 Racing Bonds", requires you to have that item (or items) in your inventory at the end of the run.
 These items can be equipped on a character, but you must have access to that character.
 Crystals can be placed in a lightsaber, but again you must have access to that lightsaber.

 *Specific Tasks:*